Lunchtime Special: Chicken Caesar Salad

 What makes a good Caesar for me is the perfect balance of citrus tang, Parmesan spice, and garlic punch layered with homemade crouton crunch and the anchovies’ slightly fishy, but ever so salty bite.
 To me a Caesar is not a Caesar if you leave out the fish- just sayin’- it is the umami in this sensory salad that is all about the dressing!

 For my husband I always add grilled chicken to make it hearty enough for an entree, but is just as satisfying without!

 - Make your own from the last bits of bread that may not have gotten eaten (never!) from your recent homemade loaf of bread.
-Tearing, not cutting the bread ensures more surface area to catch the dressing and add texture.
-Preheat oven to 375°.
-Toss bread with olive oil on a baking sheet; season with salt and pepper.
-Bake, tossing occasionally, until golden, 10–15 minutes.
+Tearing the bread makes this feel more rustic.

 - For an elegant finishing touch, shave your Parmesan over the top with a vegetable peeler to allow for a taste of it ever couple of bites.